 In the climactic scene at the famed carousel ride in Central Park that concludes the novel, Holden has a revelation that might actually save him.
 As Phoebe climbs aboard the carousel, he then sees his beloved sister’s luminous face shimmering like a jewel as she goes around and around.
 Suddenly, Holden realizes that the overriding love that she has for him is enduring.
 Holden suddenly has an epiphany.
 Phoebe, the quintessential symbol of innocence, needs to grow up – completely unfettered.
 She needs to reach for the proverbial brass ring and follow wherever her personal journey takes her down the road.
 By extension, Holden also needs to grow up.
 Ultimately, he discovers that if he has a few people such as Phoebe around, then his life might well be worth it.
 As the scene concludes, we the readers are reminded that love is comparable to the air we breathe.
 You can’t see it, but you can surely feel it.

-After 20 years of looking at life through the extraordinary lens of Holden Caulfield, I have not only come to understand him, but I now realize that “the chimes of freedom” toll for everyone.
-Like my literary friend, Holden Caulfield, I now know that while we are all deeply flawed, there is so much to cherish in most people if you give them a chance.
+After more than two decades of looking at life through the extraordinary lens of Holden, I have not only come to understand him, but I now realize that “the chimes of freedom” toll for everyone.
+Like my literary friend, young Caulfield, I now know that while we are all deeply flawed, there is so much to cherish in most people if you give them a chance.
 As one adroit student wrote to conclude the unit: “It’s uplifting to realize that if you stumble in life, there will probably be someone there to pick you up as you would for them.
 Maybe we’re really ‘catchers in the rye’ for one another.”

 Ultimately, in a life that often disappoints, love is what defines us, gives us meaning, and motivates us through the good times and the bad.
 Love is our one constant.
 Love is our North Star.